FLucena/Python/README.md

 # Python

-Function to validate whether a number is prime or not.
+1) Prime Number: Function to validate whether a number is prime or not.